lupyuen/lupyuen.github.io/src/tftp.md

 _Will it work for NuttX?_

-Nope it doesn't, since NuttX isn't a UEFI Binary...
+Nope it won't, since NuttX isn't a UEFI Binary...

 ```text
 $ bootefi ${kernel_addr_r} ${fdt_addr_r}